La piovra: Season six

-The sixth season of La Piovra launched in 1992 and was again led by the now-familiar team of Perelli/Petraglia/Rulli.
+The sixth season of La Piovra, filmed in cooperation with Czech Television in Prague, launched in 1992 and was again led by the now-familiar team of Perelli/Petraglia/Rulli.
 The context this time focused on global connections between crime, politics, and finance, with high-stakes involvement in drug trafficking and the embezzlement of aid for the Third World.
 A link to the Nazi past is introduced.

 The latest season was co-produced by the Austrian broadcasting company ORF, partly due to the addition of Vienna as a new filming location.
 With this new international dimension to the show, the producers expected to see an increase in international viewership.

 New Mafia head Don Amilcare Attilio Brenno (Pierre Mondy) makes his fortune by bribing foreign companies as part of development aid to Africa.
 Brenno has made his way to the top of the organization with unprecedented brutality, not only killing internal rivals but also targeting those who are seen as meddling from the outside.
 Davide Licata, back for another season, barely gets away with his life in an assassination attempt ordered by Brenno, and sustains a permanent injury, with a bullet that can no longer be removed from his skull and which causes him violent headaches.